MicrosoftDocs/WSL/WSL/build-custom-distro.md

 The distribution author determines whether systemd is enabled by default by setting the `boot.systemd` value to `true` (enabled) or `false` (not enabled).

-See the [best practices section](#systemd) if you chose to enable systemd by default.
+See the [Systemd recommendations](#systemd-recommendations) if you chose to enable systemd by default.

 See [Advanced settings configuration in WSL](./wsl-config#wslconf) for all supported settings in `/etc/wsl.conf`.

 ### Create the tar file

-Once the distribution and configuration files are in place, the root filesystem can be captured in tar.
+Once the distribution and configuration files are in place, the root filesystem can be captured in the tar file.

-Below is the recommended way of creating the tar:
+The recommended way of creating the tar file:

 ```
 $ cd /path/to/rootfs